97westgate/claimscartel/ideas.md

 Ability to fire people?

+Ability to do "layoffs".

+Reaching certain thresholds should unlock new features.

 # VISUALS

 Maybe when the employees become many, they need to change into many people emojis.

 There should be some concept of time.

+Change the background as you get richer.

 # SOUNDS